grahamc/docker-btsync/README.md

    read and write both of these directories.

 Run `docker run -i -t grahamc/btsync --dump-sample-config` for a sample btsync configuration.
-Also see [the example config](./example.conf) which is known to work on this container.
+Also see `example.conf` which is known to work on this container.
 Place the configuration into your configuration directory.

 Run:
 ```shell